Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: DM interaction induced band topology

 where $\Delta_K=\sqrt{3}J(D'-2D'')$.
 This results in a gap of $\sqrt{J(J+J'+\Delta_K)}-\sqrt{J(J+J'-\Delta_K)}$ at the $K$ (and $K'$) point between the top bands with nonzero $m$.
 Note that the $m=0$ triplet band is not affected by the DM interaction, retaining their degeneracies at $K$, $K'$, and $\Gamma$ points.
 Furthermore, the $m=\pm 1$ triplets experience an opposite effect, reflecting the action of the spin-orbit coupling on the up and down spins, lending them an opposite torque.

 The three triplet bands within the $m=1$ (or $m=-1$) subspace become fully gapped.
-Although the bands of $m=1$ are overlapping with the bands of $m=-1$ everywhere in the BZ, there are no matrix elements between the two, and the Chern numbers can be computed independently for them~\cite{Simon1983,Berry1984,Kohmoto1985,Fukui2005}.
+Although the bands of $m=1$ are overlapping with the bands of $m=-1$ everywhere in the BZ, there are no matrix elements between the two, and (their canceling) Chern numbers can be computed independently for them~\cite{Simon1983,Berry1984,Kohmoto1985,Fukui2005}.
 The triplet bands in the case of a finite DM interaction are plotted in Fig.~\ref{fig:h0bands}(b) and (c).
+The Chern number of the $n$-th band of triplet $m$,